GES 101 INTRODUCTORY GEOLOGY

 3, 3/0; NS14

 An introduction to weather, including the makeup of the atmosphere, seasonality, heat and radiation balance, temperature, humidity, and precipitation, atmospheric motion, atmospheric pressure and wind, air masses and fronts, severe weather, meteorological instrumentation, local weather, climate controls, and synoptic forecasting.
 Includes laboratory modules.
 Emphasis on the relationship between weather systems, technology, and humans.
-Offered spring only.
+Offered at least once a year.